Alphabetical List Of All Patterns

 - Role Selection

-A group process for selecting a person for a role on the strength of the reason.
+A group process for selecting a person for a role based on the strength of the reason.

 - Rounds